SreenandaSai-Dasari/SreenandaSai-Dasari/README.md

 - 👋 Hi, I’m @SreenandaSai Dasari
 - 👀 I’m interested in becoming an all round Data Scientist
-- 🌱 I’m currently working on clearing certifications and building my profile
+- 🌱 I’m currently working on improving my technical skills and clear certifications.
 - 💞️ I’m looking to collaborate on any data science related project for learning
 - 📫 How to reach me ... reach me on sreenandasai.dasari@gmail.com / www.linkedin.com/in/nandasai-dasari